Lawrence-lugs/cidr-ufl/README.md

 To change the training environment and hyperparameters, the `optimizer, criterion, scheduler, learning_epochs` attributes of the `dp_model` object can be replaced, as per their Pytorch values.

 To change the dataset, simply (1) replace the `train_set` and `test_set` attributes of `dp_model` with your desired Pytorch dataset object (must be of type TorchDataset) and (2) run `dp_model.load_loaders()`

+## Federated Learning

+Make sure to delete everything inside node_states for every new simulation